Learn about the winter solstice! Find out what it is and why it has been celebrated by human civilizations since time immemorial.

-If you happen to walk the beautiful slopes of Machu Picchu this summer, look for the ruins of a solitary tower built around a single slab of stone.
+If you happen to walk the beautiful slopes of Machu Picchu someday, look for the ruins of a solitary tower built around a single slab of stone.
 Arrive early in the morning around June 20.
 You should find the sun shining through a window at just the right angle to illuminate a slim groove etched into the stone.
 Long ago, this annual sign was cause for celebration!
 Each year, the event marked the winter solstice in the Southern Hemisphere, the shortest day of the year as the Sun descended to its lowest point in the sky.

-The occasion kicked off the Incan celebration of the Sun and the start of Incan planting cycles.
-The Incan, however, was not the only ancient civilization to mark the advent of the winter solstice.
+The occasion kicked off the Incan celebration of the Sun and the start of planting cycles.
+The Incas, however, was not the only ancient civilization to mark the advent of the winter solstice.
 The Persians recognized the birthday of Mithra the Sun King, Egyptians blessed Horus’s birth, and the Roman Emperor Aurelian celebrated the birthday of the unconquered Sun (dies natalis solis invicti).

 A tilted planet

 A massive collision is likely to blame.
 At least that’s what scientists think.
 Early in the life of the universe, about 4.6 billion years ago, a nebulous cloud of space dust collapsed in on itself, fusing hydrogen and helium together to form the Sun, with plenty of leftover material spinning around our nascent star.
 The gravitational attraction among all this orbiting dust pulled incredible amounts of mass together to eventually form space rocks that we know as asteroids, comets, and planets.
 The Earth was one such newly formed rock, probably spinning on an axis perpendicular to its orbital plane around the Sun.
 But the solar system was a volatile place back then.
 Another newly formed rock likely smashed into the Earth with so much force that it tilted the Earth’s axis of rotation by 23.5 degrees.